Go directly to product information

 Features:

-• 100% dried leaf of Rosmarinus officinalis
+• 100% dried leaf of the Rosmarinus officinalis

 • origin: Greece (Crete)